 LLAB is a three hour weekly training session designed to acclimate cadets to the military environment and to develop their leadership skills.
 It is required for all cadets each term.

 Cadets receive their Dress Blues to wear to classes on Tuesday and Thursday, but wear a business casual attire until their uniform arrives.
 Once a Cadet contracts with the Air Force they will be issued their ABUs that they can also wear to class.

 Physical Training is essential to becoming a good leader and a great Airman in the Air Force.
 The Air Force and Det722 have high standards of its Cadets and future officers with physical training being one of those.

-Physical Training is held four times a week on the track or in the gym.
-Its times vary by semester and takes Cadets class schedules into consideration so that all Cadets can attend.
-Physical training sessions are important in preparing Cadets for Field Training, providing a sense of unity within the detachment because you work from day one to the day you commission by your fellow Cadets sides through rigorous work outs or team sports, and provides Cadets with knowledge and confidence about their physical abilities.
+At a minimum, Cadets must attend two physical training sessions a week.
+Times vary by semester and takes Cadet’s class schedules into consideration.
+Physical training sessions are important in preparing Cadets for Field Training while providing a sense of unity within the detachment.
+From day one to the day you commission, you will work side by side with your fellow Cadets through rigorous workouts or team sports, all of which provides Cadets with knowledge and confidence about their physical abilities.

 The Physical Fitness Assessment is taken every fall and spring term while a cadet is enrolled in Air Force ROTC.
 All cadets must attempt the test each fall and spring term.

 The PFA is composed of three events in the following order:

 All events must be completed.
 There is a short rest period between each event.
 There is a minimum score of 75 points (out of 100) and all minimums must be met.